-The decline of the local American bike shop is nothing new.
-Since its zenith in 2001, the industry has seen a continuous reduction in the number of stores operating nationwide, from nearly 6,300 at the turn of the century to around 3,700 today.
+The decline of the local bike shops and challenges associated with running a bike rental business is nothing new.
+Since its zenith in 2001, the industry has seen a continuous reduction in the number of stores operating nationwide, from 6,000+ at the turn of the century to less than 4,000 today.

 What’s perhaps more surprising than this visible slump is what’s missing from the picture.
-You might be tempted to think that, in an effort to right the proverbial ship, supplemental revenue streams like rentals would be trending in the opposite direction.
-In reality, however, they barely register on the radar, accounting for a mere 0.8% of all earnings generated by bike shops in 2015 according to the NBDA.
+You might think that supplemental revenue streams like rentals would be trending in the opposite direction.
+However, they barely register on the radar, According to the NBDA, rentals accounted for 0.8% of all earnings generated by bike shops in 2015.

-Which begs the obvious question: how could this be?
-The maturing millennial generation has displayed a well-documented preference for rentership over ownership, so much so that the Brookings Institute has called the asset-to-service trend a “major part of the global economy.”
-How is it, then, that American bike shops have been unable to translate such a thriving market into even a single percentage point of annual income?
+How could this be?
+The maturing millennial generation has displayed a well-documented preference for rentership over ownership.
+Furthermore, the Brookings Institute has called the asset-to-service trend a “major part of the global economy.”
+How is it, then, that American bike shops have been unable to translate such a thriving market into meaningful business?

 As it turns out, there are several key factors at work.
-In developing our Spinlister Pro software, the team at Spinlister set out to identify and solve the predominant challenges within the bike shop rental sphere.
-Here’s what we learned from countless conversations with local shop owners across the globe, and what we’ve implemented to solve each problem.
+In developing our Spinlister Pro platform, we set out to identify and solve the predominant challenges within the bike shop rental sphere.
+Here’s what we learned from direct interactions with retailers and what we’ve done to solve each problem.

 1.)
 LIABILITY, PAPERWORK, AND LOST TIME

-It’s an arithmetic that rental shops know all too well.
-As with any outdoor activity that involves physical exertion and forward momentum, there’s an inherent risk to cycling.
-This means liability protections have to be established on the front end of every transaction, which in turn requires both a mound of paperwork and a staff member to help explain it all.
+As is true with any outdoor activity, there’s an inherent risk to running a bike rental business.
+This means liability protections have to be established on the front end of every transaction.
+Furthermore, this process requires both a mound of paperwork and a staff member to help explain it all.

 The Solution: Spinlister Pro is a completely paperless rental management system, guiding customers through a step-by-step rental process online, on their smartphones, or at your in-store kiosk.
 Our comprehensive liability waivers are built into every rental request, with the details clearly spelled out in user-friendly language.
 It all adds up to a faster, smoother rental experience for your customers, liability coverage for your shop, and no wasted time for your service staff.